20 April: Explosion followed by a fire on Deepwater Horizon.

 8 May: Failure of the attempt to place a containment chamber over the well.

-17 May: Insertion of a tool tube in the riser lying on the seafloor to recover 60% of the oil.
+17 May: Insertion of a tool tube in the riser lying on the seafloor to recover oil, gas and water.

 3 June: A containment cap, known as the Lower Marine Riser Package Cap, is placed over the well to increase the oil and gas recovery capacity.